hushmirror/hush3/CONTRIBUTING.md

 ## Style guide

 Don't write shitty code.
-Try to avoid emulating jl777 code style, which is like a rabbit donkey smoked bath salts with nothing to read but a K+R C book.
+Do not emulate "jl777 code style" from Komodo, we consider that a bug, not a feature.

 ## Setting up your environment

 The Hush Core (hushd) is mainly written in C++ with specific modules written in C. Follow the [Install](https://github.com/MyHush/hush3/blob/master/INSTALL.md) instructions to build hushd from sources.
 For more informations about the Hush Platform and a full API documentation please visit the official [Hush Developer documentation](https://gilardh.github.io/dev-website/developers/)

+Other Hush software is written in Rust or Go.
+We avoid Javascript at all costs.

 ## Contribution review process